dila-y/TextAttack-Adversarial-NLP/README.md

 - Adversarial training improved resistance somewhat, though attacks continued to be effective.
 - Metrics: After adversarial training, clean accuracy was ~80% and adversarial accuracy improved but attacks still succeeded on many samples.
-- The workflow demonstrates steps to iteratively improve model robustness[file:44].
+- The workflow demonstrates steps to iteratively improve model robustness.

 ---